-Pat was born in 1950 in Quincy, Illinois, and until her 20s lived in small rural towns in the Prarie State.
+Pat was born in Quincy, Illinois, and until her twenties, lived in small rural towns in the Prairie State.

 She attended Quincy University and received a Bachelor’s Degree in English.
-Unfortunately, when she tried to find a job as an English teacher, she discovered that everyone knew how to speak English already, a joke that came in handy while she was looking for a job post-graduation.
+Unfortunately, when she tried to find a job as an English teacher, she discovered that everyone knew how to speak English already, a joke that kept her spirits up when she was looking for a job post-graduation.

 She moved to the Pacific Northwest in the early seventies and began a career in the printing and paper world.